The-9880/RWD-Practice-Website/README.md

 for laptops and larger.
 This page uses a touch of JQuery just to shift the images around between columns, when changing screen width.
 It also uses a modal display to enlarge selected images.

-## Observations and Learning Points
+## Observations
 I like the gallery page - it's not at all fancy, but it's elegant and fluid.
 I used JQuery on this page to shift some of the content around when the screen width is sufficient, and I designed it with a mobile-first mindset.

 When I started this little project, I went into it with no planning at all.
 Just opened the editor and started writing.
 The homepage, as a result, is pretty disgusting; I freely admit this.
-I started with a desktop implementation and then tried to scale that to a mobile setting, which hit a few bumps and so I created a new file and started working on a gallery instead.
+Like, I honestly have no idea why I went the way I did with that.
+I started it with a desktop implementation and then tried to scale that to mobile, which hit a few bumps - so I created a new file and started working on a gallery to distract myself.
 After working on the gallery for some time, I discovered it's much easier to start with mobile and then scale up.

 I used Chrome's developer mode to help decide on threshold points for layout changes and media queries.

+## Next
+I'm going to spend some time studying design and layouts, choose from one of the ideas that popped into my head while I was working on this, and then get to it.
+I'll also be getting back into some AI projects.